 Simplify Life.

 You are not what you own or do or what you achieved in life, learn to love yourself and be content where you are now.
 Embrace life for where you are and be happy with now.
 You do not have to be consumed with everything, if you are not happy with nothing then stuff will not bring you joy.
-HERE ARE JUST A FEW THINGS I REALIZED THAT I DO NOT NEED.

 1. We do not own any books, CD's or any DVD's.
 With every book etc, on a digital platform no one needs to own these things between streaming, spotify and all the other services it gives you the freedom not to own these stuff.
+We also make use of public libraries, having less does not mean you have to not read.

 2. We do not have a stove, oven or a microwave.
 We have one induction plate and it serves us well.
 I hate cooking so we try and keep cooking to a minimum.
 We do not waste food as too many people go hungry every day.
 When we eat out we share a meal and we never waste.